{{selectedAlertBand.alertDescription}}

 After flushing the toilet or rinsing the dishes, most people don’t think about what happens to their wastewater.
 On its way to one of our recycling centres, wastewater flows through the pipes under your home and into the sewers – but it’s getting blocked along the way – increasing the risk of sewer flooding.

-Our teams are working around the clock to keep sewers flowing - but each year we find around 2,800 tonnes of wipes, sanitary products and leftover cooking fats blocking our region's sewers.
-That's the same as weight as 14 blue whales.
+Wipes, sanitary products and leftover cooking fats that belong in the bin are building up in the pipes.
+Our teams are working around the clock across our region to keep sewers flowing - but each year we find around 2,800 tonnes causing blockages.
+That's the same weight as 14 blue whales.

 Just Bin It to avoid blocked pipes